SATHVIK-CONNECT/Automatic_Number_Plate_Recognition/README.md

 ## 🚀 How It Works

-1. Detection Phase
+- **1. Detection Phase**

-* The user uploads an image through the Streamlit interface.
+  The user uploads an image through the Streamlit interface.
-* The system passes the image through the best.pt YOLOv8 model to detect and localize the license plate.
+  The system passes the image through the best.pt YOLOv8 model to detect and localize the license plate.

-2. Image Processing
+- **2. Image Processing**

-* The detected license plate region is cropped and enhanced to improve OCR accuracy.
+  The detected license plate region is cropped and enhanced to improve OCR accuracy.

-3. OCR Phase
+- **3. OCR Phase**

-* The cropped image is encoded and sent to the Groq API.
+  The cropped image is encoded and sent to the Groq API.
-* Using the vision capabilities of Llama 3, the license plate text is extracted in milliseconds.
+  Using the vision capabilities of Llama 3, the license plate text is extracted in milliseconds.

-4. Output
+- **4. Output**

-* The recognized plate number is displayed on the Streamlit dashboard along with the original image and bounding box.
+  The recognized plate number is displayed on the Streamlit dashboard along with the original image and bounding box.

 ---